Micro hydro: Head and flow characteristics

 Microhydro systems are typically set up in areas capable of producing up to 100 kilowatts of electricity.
-This can be enough to power a home or small business facility.
+This can power a home or small business facility.
 This production range is calculated in terms of "head" and "flow".
 The higher each of these are, the more power available.
 Hydraulic head is the pressure measurement of water falling in a pipe expressed as a function of the vertical distance the water falls.
 This change in elevation is usually measured in feet or meters.
 A drop of at least 2 feet is required or the system may not be feasible.
 When quantifying head, both gross and net head must be considered.
 Gross head approximates power accessibility through the vertical distance measurement alone whereas net head subtracts pressure lost due to friction in piping from the gross head.
 "Flow" is the actual quantity of water falling from a site and is usually measured in gallons per minute, cubic feet per second, or liters per second.
 Low flow/high head installations in steep terrain have significant pipe costs.
 A long penstock starts with low pressure pipe at the top and progressively higher pressure pipe closer to the turbine in order to reduce pipe costs.

 The available power, in kilowatts, from such a system can be calculated by the equation P=Q*H/k, where Q is the flow rate in gallons per minute, H is the static head, and k is a constant of 5,310 gal*ft/min*kW.
 For instance, for a system with a flow of 500 gallons per minute and a static head of 60 feet, the theoretical maximum power output is 5.65 kW.
 The system is prevented from 100% efficiency (from obtaining all 5.65 kW) due to the real world, such as: turbine efficiency, friction in pipe, and conversion from potential to kinetic energy.
 Turbine efficiency is generally between 50-80%, and pipe friction is accounted for using the Hazen–Williams equation.